 You grab a tennis ball and hurl it across the yard for your dog, but does she see its bright yellow-green color or is it just a shade of grey?
-It’s a commonly held misconception that dogs only see in black, white, and grey, however, our furry friends’ color vision is a little more complex than that.
+Are dogs color blind?
+It’s a commonly held misconception that dogs only see in black, white, and grey, however, it is a dog color blindness fact that our dog's eye color vision is a little more complex than that.

 While we wish we could provide a new world of color for dogs, we’ll have to stick to man’s best friend’s best friend for now.
 However, the next time you head to the pet store to pick up a new toy for your pooch, go ahead and pick a colorful one, she’ll appreciate it!